opensearch-project/documentation-website/_ml-commons-plugin/conversational-search.md

 ## RAG pipeline

- RAG is a technique that retrieves documents from an index, passes them through a seq2seq model, such as an LLM, and then generates more factual outputs.
+RAG is a technique that retrieves documents from an index, passes them through a seq2seq model, such as an LLM, and then supplements the static LLM information with the dynamically retrieved data in context.

+As of OpenSearch 2.11, the RAG technique has only been tested with OpenAI models and the Anthropic Claude model on Amazon Bedrock.
+{: .warning}

 ### Enabling RAG